nisharao321/exp99/procedure.md

 9. Click on the mover to take the static head reading from manometer.
 <img src="images/R9.PNG"><br>

-10. Now, connect the rubber tube to pitot tubes total head and take the readings at point 1.<br>
+10. Now, connect the rubber tube to pitot tubes total head and take the readings.<br>
 <img src="images/R10.PNG"><br>

 11. This time connect the rubber tubes to the pitot tubes velocity head and take the readings.<br>